Mulayam Singh Yadav: In success or failure, always `Netaji’ to his supporters | Politics

 Kar sevaks razed the 16th century mosque in December 1992, the same year Yadav founded the SP, which began to be seen as an ally of the Muslim community.
 In November 1993, Yadav again headed a government in UP, supported by the BSP.
 It collapsed when the ally pulled the rug.

 The SP leader then moved to the national stage, being elected to the Lok Sabha in 1996 from Mainpuri.
-In the 1990's As opposition parties tried to form a non-BJP alternative to the Congress, Yadav briefly appeared to be in the fray for the prime minister's post.
+As opposition parties tried to form a non-BJP alternative to the Congress, Yadav briefly appeared to be in the fray for the prime minister’s post.

 But he ended up becoming the defence minister in the United Front government headed by H D Deve Gowda -- the Sukhoi fighter jet deal with Russia was finalised during his term.
 Years later, he would be part of a short-lived coalition of Janata Parivar parties that hoped to fight the 2015 Assembly elections in Bihar together.